pluralsight/guides/faq.md

 - **We can help each other reach a wide audience and make a bigger impact**.
 When a tutorial gets published, we all work together to help promote it on HackerNews, to get lots of viewers.
 By building momentum on this site together, we'll get a larger audience over time, which means your tutorials will reach a wide audience.
 - (Future) **Bring knowledge to other countries**.
 Your content can be translated by a community of bilingual and passionate about their countries receiving knowledge, to be shared with other countries who don't have a deep understanding of the English language.

-### Some bonus reasons to a contribute a tutorial here!
+### Some bonus reasons to contribute a tutorial here!
 * **Help the world**.
 You'll help spread useful knowledge.
 * **Free subscription to Pluralsight.com**.
 Pluralsight is our corporate sponsor for this project and is subsidizing the costs of some of the open-source development.
 We've negotiated with Pluralsight to give all contributors a free subscription to their video library on programmer training, so you can stay up-to-date on all programming topics.
 This is worth $299.
 * **Network with other important members of the community**.
 We'll give you access to our community [Slack](https://hackguides.typeform.com/to/ZroxPD), to make awesome connections with others who are involved.